 - 1 clove of garlic

-- 1/8 tsp each: cinnamon, cardamom, anise, ginger optional
+- ⅛ teaspoon each: cinnamon, cardamom, anise, ginger optional

-- optional: 1 shallot (minced) and 1 tbsp oil
+- optional: 1 shallot (minced) and 1 tablespoon oil

 - Bring a large pot of salted water to a boil.
 Once boiling, add the pasta and cook until tender (according to the package instructions).
 Drain and rinse under cold water to cool down the pasta.
 Transfer to a large mixing bowl and set aside.